nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 </box>

 <box type="tip" header="**Note**">
-    Note that the default status for new Applicants is "Undecided".
+    Note that the default status for new Applicants is UNDECIDED.
 </box>